marinazanoni/HMW3-ADM/README.md

 ## Note
 Most functions are in the `functions.py` file.
-There all comments and description of the implementation can be found.
+There all their comments and description can be found.